turbot/guardrails-docs/docs/getting-started/terraform-for-everything.md

       {Intermediate Folder} (Folder)
 ```

-### Smart Folders
+### Policy Packs

-[Smart folders](https://www.terraform.io/docs/providers/turbot/r/smart_folder.html) are containers that exclusively hold policies.
-They are the primary method of grouping together related policies and attaching these policies in the resource hierarchy (We'll cover smart folder attachment later).
-An unattached smart folder is inert, thus making it a safe place to practice applying policies and ensuring that the policy Terraform is working properly.
+[Policy packs](https://www.terraform.io/docs/providers/turbot/r/policy_pack.html) are containers that exclusively hold policies.
+They are the primary method of grouping together related policies and attaching these policies in the resource hierarchy (We'll cover policy pack attachment later).
+An unattached policy pack is inert, thus making it a safe place to practice applying policies and ensuring that the policy Terraform is working properly.

-This example shows a smart folder created at the Turbot level.
+This example shows a policy pack created at the Turbot level.

 ```
 Turbot
-  Enterprise Enforcements (Smart Folder)
+  Enterprise Enforcements (Policy Packs)
-  Enterprise Checks (Smart Folder)
+  Enterprise Checks (Policy Packs)
   {Company} (Folder)
     {Top Level Folder} (Folder)
       {Intermediate Folder} (Folder)